WinBuilds/LAStools/LASlib/README.txt

 LASlib (with LASzip) is easy-to-use, light-weight, yet extremely fast.
 Just download it here and you are ready to go.
-For Windows users "laszip.exe" and other binary LAStools and a MSVC6.0 project environment are included.
-For Linux users there are simple Makefiles.
+For Windows users "laszip.exe" and other binary LAStools are included.

 The best way is get LASlib is to download LAStools, which contains the full LASlib (with LASzip) distribution: